 On the morning of Day 3 we head down to look at the amazing Phat Diem Cathedral that was built by hand over a hundred years ago.
 Continuing on we visit the famous karst peaks of Ninh Binh which is often referred to “Ha Long Bay On Land”.
-After lunch you may go for a boat cruise or visit some of the nearby historical attractions.
+After lunch you may go for a boat cruise through Trang An or visit some of the nearby historical attractions.

 DAY 4 Ninh Binh/Cuc Phuong – Mai Chau/Mai Hich Minimum distance 150 km

 Day 4 sees us head upwards into the mountains of Thanh Hoa and Hoa Binh Provinces.
 There is some fantastic motorcycle touring to be had as we cruise along the Ma river which flows all the way from Laos.
 We pass by giant water wheels and ride through the Pu Luong Nature Reserve.